Number

 Student Violations

-2. In the case of a first offense of plagiarism, the instructor may choose to designate the offense as a “violation” or a “warning.”
-Intention is not a factor when determining whether a text contains plagiarism.
+2. In the first case of an academic integrity offense, the instructor may choose to designate the offense as a “warning” or “violation.”
+Intention is not a factor when determining whether submitted work contains an academic integrity offense.

 The instructor will then assign a grade of F for the course.
 Students who are removed from a class for academic dishonesty cannot receive a grade of W for the course.
 Students may use the Student Grievance policy and procedure to challenge a final course grade.
 If the student appeals the second finding of academic dishonesty via the Student Grievance policy and procedure, the student will be allowed to remain in the class until the appeal is resolved.